9 Secrets to Get Rid of Herniated and Bulging Disc No One Tells You

 More than likely, your chiropractor will perform a series of spinal adjustments, to realign the vertebrae and discs.
 This will prevent any further protrusion outside the spine.
 Then, depending on your needs, your chiropractor might also use other modalities including:

 What can you do for herniated disc pain?
-See your local chiropractor sooner, rather than later!
+See our most trusted local chiropractor sooner, rather than later!

 While the majority of people with a herniated disc won’t need surgery, there are a few people for whom this will be necessary.
 Rest assured that if your chiropractor determines that you need treatment outside of the scope of his expertise, he will refer you to a qualified health care professional to continue your care.